sytpb/aws-best-solution/README.md

 Which of the following steps should the Architect implement to meet the above requirements?

 **deploy a NAT gateway in the public subnet and add a route to it from the private subnet where the web and application tiers are hosted.**<br>
 *Key word: Nat gateway, Route, Subnet

+**Failover && High availibility**
+**#1**.A company is running a web application on AWS.
+The application is made up of an Auto-Scaling group that sits behind an Application Load Balancer and an Amazon DynamoDB table where user data is stored.
+The solutions architect must design the application to remain available in the event of a regional failure.
+A solution to automatically monitor the status of your workloads across your AWS account, conduct architectural reviews and check for AWS best practices.

+Which configuration meets the requirement with the least amount of downtime possible?

+**In a secondary region, create a global table of the DynamoDB table and replicate the auto-scaling group and application load balancer.
+Use Route 53 DNS failover to automatically route traffic to the resources in the secondary region.
+Set up the AWS Well-Architected Tool to easily get recommendations for improving your workloads based on the AWS best practices**
+*Key word: Region failover, Route53 failover, Well-Architected Tool, DynamoDB global table